Antoine Blanc Gingras: Fur Trader and Businessman

 Gringas established his own trading post in 1844 in Pembina, at the time part of the Minnesota Territory.
 In 1844, the Gingras family was one of four total fur trading families in St. Joseph.
 According to the State Historical Society of North Dakota:"St. Joseph was the ideal location for Gingras’s business.
 He served as a middle man for Metis buffalo hunters who produced buffalo robes and pemmican which they traded for manufactured goods, tobacco, liquor and grocery staples.
 Gingras acquired these items at St. Paul or Mendota, Minnesota.
-The robes were shipped east, and the pemmican was traded to Hudson’s Bay and other fur trade companies for consumption by their employees".Although a free trader, Gingras worked under contracts for the Hudson's Bay Companyin which he lost his trade license multiple times due to smuggling furs.
+The robes were shipped east, and the pemmican was traded to Hudson’s Bay and other fur trade companies for consumption by their employees".Although a free trader, Gingras worked under contracts for the Hudson's Bay Company in which he lost his trade license multiple times due to smuggling furs.
 Eventually in 1851 Gingras joined the Red River and Pembina Outfit, a fur trading coalition of free traders organized by fellow fur trader Norman Kittson.
-In 1851 Gingras campaigned for political office with the Minnesota Territorial Legislature as a representative of District 7.
+In 1851 Gingras was elected to the Minnesota Territorial Legislature as a representative of District 7.

 Gingras owned several trading stores and dwellings in both Pembina and St. Joseph and near the Souris River.
 Gingras's personal assets were estimated to be worth $60,000 (approximately $1.7 million today), according to the Dakota Territory census of 1861.
 Gingras’s trading relations grew through the years.
 In 1863 alone Gingras and Pascal Breland made $15,000 off of fur trading in the region.
 With trading posts established from Fort Garry in the Red River Colony southward to St. Joseph and Pembina, Gingras transported goods from western Minnesota and the Dakota Territory to Saint Paul, Minnesota with the now-famous Red River cart and eventually helped to pioneer the Red River Trails.